Children's Comprehensive Bible Question Quiz

 c.
 Gopher.

-The wood that the Ark was built of was gopher.
+The Ark was built of gopher wood.

-No one knows for sure what gopher wood is.
+It is not known for sure what gopher wood is.

 The Bible mentions gopher wood only once, in relation to the Ark.